hphelion/documentation/moonshot/install.launch-admin-dashboard.md

 ## Next Steps

 At this point, you're done with the installation & configuration steps (including post-install).
 You can now proceed to the [Manage](/cloudos/moonshot/manage/) section of this documentation site.
 It includes information about utilities, troubleshooting, Disk Image Builder, and the backup process.
-Also included from the Manage page is the [HP Cloud OS for Moonshot Administration Dashboard Help](/cloudos/moonshot/manage/administration-dashboard/), where you can get more information about the dashboard's features, roles, and tasks.
+Also included from the Manage page is the [HP Helion Cloud OS for Moonshot Administration Dashboard Help](/cloudos/moonshot/manage/administration-dashboard/), where you can get more information about the dashboard's features, roles, and tasks.

 <a href="#top" style="padding:14px 0px 14px 0px; text-decoration: none;"> Return to Top &#8593; </a>